XSEDE/oauth-ssh/server/README.md

 > with the OAuth token prompt in order to avoid disclosing
 > available accounts.
 This is by design for OpenSSH and is unavoidable.

+## SciTokens

+To enable SciToken as a verification method:
+1. Compile the module from the source.
+2. Set allowed issuers in oauth-ssh.conf file
+3. Install client-side normally and use SciToken to login.
+(Both valid SciToken and Globus Auth token will be accepted)

+Payload format for Scitokens:
+  "scope": “ssh:username",
+  "aud": "demo.scitokens.org"

 ## Developer Overview

 **Compiling**